Contractual Employee Tax Philippines: Legal Basis and Calculation

 How do contractual employees pay taxes?

-Contractual employees in the Philippines generally classify as non-permanent employees.
-However, these employees still need to pay taxes on their income, regardless of their employment status.
+Contractual employees in the Philippines are generally classified as non-permanent employees.
+However, regardless of their employment status, they still need to pay taxes on their income.

-In terms of tax payment, contractual employees should comply just like regular employees.
+Contractual employees should comply with tax payment requirements just like regular employees.
 Furthermore, the employer is responsible for withholding the appropriate amount of taxes from the employee’s salary.
 They also remit these taxes to the Bureau of Internal Revenue (BIR) on the employee’s Revenue District Office (RDO) monthly.

 Related: